NikolaiGrieg/RTRank/README.md

 Settings are stored across sessions.
 The data is subject to the build time of the AddOn code, which should be approximately download time.

-In the current version, only the following classes are supported, for ranks 1-5: Shaman, Priest, Druid, Monk, Paladin.
+In the current version, ranks 1-2 are available for all specs, and ranks 1-5 for: Shaman, Priest, Druid, Monk, Paladin.
 Only mythic raid data is available due to size constraints.

 ### Commands (rtr or rtrank):